 The User — uses the Client in order to surf the web, fill in forms, watch videos online, in other words and interact with webpage.

 To see how it works in practice, let’s take the flow of interactions with Tubik website for example.

-The User opens his/her web browser (the Client), then loads http://tubikstudio.com/.
-The Client (on the behalf of the User) sends a request to http://tubikstudio.com/ (the Server), for our home page.
+The User opens his/her web browser (the Client), then loads https://tubikstudio.com/.
+The Client (on the behalf of the User) sends a request to https://tubikstudio.com/ (the Server), for our home page.
 The Server then acknowledges the request, and replies the client with some meta-data (called headers), followed by the page’s source.
 The Client receives the page’s source and renders it into a human viewable website.
 The User types «Case Study» into the search field, and presses ‘Enter’.
 The Client submits that data to the Server.
-The Server processes the data, and replies with a page matching the search results.
+The Server processes the data and replies with a page matching the search results.
 The Client, once again, renders that page for the User to view.

 Processes running in web browser are the following: when the page is in process of loading, scripts are embedded within and interact with the HTML of a site, selecting elements of it, then manipulating those elements to provide an interactive experience.
 Next, scripts interact with a CSS file that styles the way the page looks.
 It dictates what work the server-side code will accomplish and returns data that’s pulled from the site in a way that’s readable by the browser.